Saltair Community Centre

 Are you interested in joining the Saltair Community Society?
 We welcome those who would like to support or endorse the endeavours of the Saltair Community Society.
 Click on green highlighted text below to open our membership form.
 Please print/fill out and either drop off at Saltair Centre Room #20 or mail in to the address supplied on the membership form. form – Membership fee is $10.00/year, or $15.00/yr for a family.
 If you are an existing member it is required to renew annually to remain a member in good standing.
 Thank you.

 If you are looking for ways to get involved, volunteers are eagerly needed in the following areas:

-- Work parties for: interior/exterior maintenance, painting, pressure washing, planter area spruce up, and landscaping tidy up.
+- Work parties for: interior/exterior maintenance, painting, pressure washing, planter box maintenance, and grounds clean up.

 - Event Planning

 - Organize coffee/tea/baked good social gathering, weekly or monthly